scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Current status:

-Further development of BCE with the proper enabling tools could provide a way to run in these environments and allows you to install additional software components as you wish without relying on cluster administrators for help.
+Further development of BCE with the proper enabling tools could provide a way to run in these other environments by allowing you to install additional software components as you wish without relying on cluster administrators for help.

 Enabling tools:
 - Packer